-This guest post is by John Doherty, the founder of Credo where he helps businesses connect and work with the right SEO or digital marketing agency.
+This SEO guide is a guest post is by John Doherty, the founder of Credo, where he helps businesses connect and work with the right SEO or digital marketing agency.
 John is a veteran of the SEO industry and has worked both inhouse (HotPads/Trulia) as well as in agencies (Distilled/DMi Partners), so he understands both sides of the market through deep personal experience.
 In his personal life, he lived in Denver and is married to Courtney.
 Together they have a black lab mix named Butterbean.
 You can find John most easily on Twitter @dohertyjf.

 If you’re an eCommerce business, then digital marketing is paramount to your business’s success.
 You need the right products and the right platform, of course, but without great marketing, your products won’t get seen and you won’t make any sales.

 Fortunately, there are many tried and true ways to grow your audience that you can leverage such as SEO, Facebook/Instagram advertising, content marketing, display advertising, sponsorships, influencer marketing, and many more.

 The challenge lies in the fact that there are so many different channels and if you’re not a marketing expert, then it‘s hard, if not impossible, to know where to start or how to take your marketing to the next level.

 If you’ve done the SEO basics on your site and are investing in content marketing and a link strategy with the goal of ranking better, there are ways that you can expedite that process to see results even quicker.

 Today, I want to share with you four advanced eCommerce SEO strategies that you can use to crowd the search results in your niche and for your branded queries to build your brand and traffic so that you can accomplish your goal of building your business.